Financial Aid and Expenses – short version

-Graduate students in the M.A. in Educational Transformation (MAET) program may be eligible for scholarships awarded by MAET through the Georgetown Graduate School of Arts and Sciences.
-In addition, graduate students may apply for and receive funds through privately-sponsored grants and scholarships.
-You can learn more about these resources below.
+Graduate students in the MA in Educational Transformation may be eligible for scholarships awarded by MAET through the Georgetown Graduate School of Arts and Sciences.
+In addition, graduate students may apply for and receive funds through privately-sponsored grants and scholarships – you can learn more about these resources below.
 To view a breakdown of tuition and projected expenses for students, visit the Office of Student Financial Services.